-Your age Tax on the tax-free component Tax on the taxable component 36 Under your preservation age Nil Your marginal tax rate or 22% 37 , whichever is lower.
-Your preservation age - 59 Nil Up to \$235,000 38 - nil.
-Over \$235,000 38 - your marginal tax rate or 17% 37 whichever is lower.
+Your age Tax on the tax-free component Tax on the taxable component 37 Under 60 Nil Your marginal tax rate or 22%, whichever is lower.
+We'll deduct 22% at the time of the payment.
+If your marginal tax rate is lower, you may get some of this tax back when you lodge your personal income tax return.
 60 and over Nil Nil

-36This table shows the tax rates applied to withdrawals with a taxed element.
-If your taxable component includes an untaxed element, additional tax may be applied to that element. | 37Includes the Medicare levy. | 38The low rate cap is \$235,000 for 2023-24 and is reduced by any previous withdrawals you've made and applied to the cap.
+37Tax rates shown include the Medicare levy.
+This table shows the tax rates applied to withdrawals with a taxed element.
+If your taxable component includes an untaxed element, additional tax may be applied to that element.